init, hooks, and build

 folder contains the hooks code for the underlying Go

-SDK that is used by the Terraform provider, and the customPlanModifiers
+SDK that the Terraform provider uses, and the customPlanModifiers

 folder contains the Terraform provider plan modifiers code.

-You can learn more about hooks in our hooks guide.
+Learn more about hooks in the hooks guide.

 Commands